 Her dad, still recognized as an independent minister in the Texas panhandle, once made his way through the easy-access gate into the halls of Southern Baptist ministry.

-The greater tragedy is that hundreds obviously knw of his escapades and quick escapes to “new callings.”
+The greater tragedy is that hundreds obviously knew of his escapades and quick escapes to "new callings."
 Silence, as always, did its work well.

 It seems many felt so sorry for the "poor man" that they colluded to offer him "social protection," rather than honor the profession by openly exposing his malpractice.